 I can spend all day waxing poetic about the craft of writing, but it won’t change the fact that authors are now responsible for marketing their work.
 And that, unfortunately, takes time too.

 So I’ve decided on a compromise.
 My creative writing time is now scheduled well before the sun comes up.
-No getting online, checking email, or anything social media.
+No getting online, checking email, or any social media.
 If I need to research something, I highlight it for later.
 The wee, small hours of the morning are spent lavishing in my writing cave, coffee in hand, developing characters and moving the plot along.
 I don’t consider this an “IPA” part of the day.
 I consider it necessary–like breathing.

 After that is more coffee, maybe breakfast, and then on to emails and social media.
 This is the first of two “IPA” sessions.